What is Node-RED?

 Basic Use of Node-RED

-To create a workflow in Node-RED, simply drag the nodes you want to use from the node palette on the left side of the screen and connect them to each other.
+To create a workflow in node-red, we simply drag the nodes we want to use from the node palette on the left side of the screen and connect them together.

-Then, we can configure each node to suit our specific needs.
-To do this, we click on it, and in the palette on the right, the available options will appear.
+Then, we can configure each node to fit our specific needs.
+To do this, we click on it, and the available options will appear in the palette on the right.

-For example, if we want to read the value from a sensor and publish it on a social network, we could drag a sensor node, a social media publishing node, and connect them to each other.
+For example, if we want to read the value of a sensor and publish it on a social network, we could drag a sensor node, a social media publishing node, and connect them together.

-Finally, once we have created our workflow, we can deploy (run) it.
+Finally, once we have created our workflow we can deploy it (run it).
 To do this, we click the “Deploy” button to implement it and start processing data.

 We can also access the processed data and visualize it in graphs and tables using the visualization nodes available in the node palette.